 - Loans from non-resident parent to Canadian subsidiary

 The "thin capitalization" rules in the ITA may disallow a deduction for interest payable by a Canadian subsidiary on debts owing to a "specified non-resident person" if such debts exceed certain limits.

-Subject to an applicable tax treaty, a Canadian subsidiary must withhold tax on interest paid to non-arm's-length parties or on participating debt interest.
+Subject to an applicable tax treaty and the limitation on treaty benefits in situations of treaty shopping imposed by the multi-lateral instrument, a Canadian subsidiary must withhold tax on interest paid to non-arm's-length parties or on participating debt interest.
 A notable exception is available for U.S. residents under the Canada-U.S. Tax Treaty, which eliminates withholding tax on interest paid by a Canadian subsidiary to a U.S. parent, provided that the U.S. parent qualifies for the benefits of that treaty and the interest is not participating debt interest.